ddmitov/perl-executing-browser/README.md

 * Users have full access to their local data using PEB.
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
 * Trusted and untrusted content are not mixed together in one browser window.
-  Trusted content is any content originating from either the local pseudo-domain ```http://local-pseudodomain/``` or from a trusted domain listed in ```{PEB_binary_directory}/resources/app/trusted-domains.json```.
+  Trusted content is any content originating from either the local pseudo-domain ``http://local-pseudodomain/`` or from a trusted domain listed in ``{PEB_binary_directory}/resources/app/trusted-domains.json``.
 This file is read only once at application startup and can not be manipulated remotely.
-It allows mixing local and remote content for loading of web fonts or for developing rich/thick/fat clients. ```trusted-domains.json``` has to be explicitely created by a developer of a PEB-based application if needed.
+It allows mixing local and remote content for loading of web fonts or for developing rich/thick/fat clients. ``trusted-domains.json`` has to be explicitely created by a developer of a PEB-based application if needed.
-  Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ```trusted-domains.json``` file.
+  Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ``trusted-domains.json`` file.

 **Security features based on C++ code:**
 * Users have no dialog to select arbitrary local scripts for execution by PEB.
-Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://local-pseudodomain/```.
+Only scripts within the ``{PEB_binary_directory}/resources/app`` directory can be executed if they are invoked from the PEB pseudo-domain: ``http://local-pseudodomain/``.
-* PEB can not and does not download remote files and can not execute Perl scripts from remote locations.
+* PEB binary can not and does not download remote files and can not execute Perl scripts from remote locations.
 * If loading of untrusted content is attempted in a trusted page, a warning message blocks the entire browser window until user reloads the start page to restore local scripting.
 * All HTML pages from untrusted domains, if called from a trusted page, are automatically displayed in a separate browser window.
 * No local Perl scripts can be started if loading of untrusted content in the same window is attempted.